govuk-one-login/billing-transaction-monitoring/README.md

 `npm run test:integration` should automatically run against your own env as long as the env-variable `ENV_NAME` is properly set and exported.

-To run the texract function integration test

-The test invoice file needs to be manually uploaded into test S3 bucket (ENV_NAME-test-invoice-pdf) with name Invoice.pdf

 When deploying to the production environment for the first time or updating real expected supplier transaction prices, the price file needs to be manually uploaded into config S3 bucket di-btm-production-config-bucket in the prices folder with name prices.csv